 Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 The Key Migration Tool (CRKM) helps HPCS users migrate Customer Root Keys (CRKs) to Key Protect Dedicated.
 This document describes how to use CRKM to migrate your keys and associated IBM Cloud resources.
-CRKM applies only to CRKs that are used by used by IBM Cloud services and IBM software that participate in the automated migration workflow.
+CRKM applies only to CRKs that are used by IBM Cloud services and IBM software that participate in the automated migration workflow.
 See Migrating from Hyper Protect Crypto Services (HPCS) to Key Protect Dedicated for detailed information.

 Downloading the tool